clesleycode/word2vec/word2vec.md

 GloVe is an unsupervised learning algorithm for obtaining vector representations (embeddings) for words.
 GloVe vectors serve the same purpose as word2vec but have different vector representations due to being trained on co-occurrence statistics.

+### 1.9 Tensorflow

+TensorFlow is an open source library for numerical computation using data flow graphs.
+We'll be using Tensorflow to implement a CNN for Text Classification later.

+#### 1.9.1 Tensors

+Tensors are geometric objects that describe linear relations between geometric vectors, scalars, and other tensors.
+Elementary examples of such relations include the dot product, the cross product, and linear maps.
+Geometric vectors, often used in physics and engineering applications, and scalars themselves are also tensors.

+#### 1.9.2 Sessions

+In TensorFlow, a Session is the environment you execute graph operations in, which contains the state of Variables and queues.
+Each session operates on a single graph.

+#### 1.9.3 Graphs

+A Graph contains operations and tensors.
+You can use multiple graphs in your program, but most programs only need a single graph.
+You can use the same graph in multiple sessions, but not multiple graphs in one session.
+TensorFlow always creates a default graph, but you may also create a graph manually and set it as the new default.
+Explicitly creating sessions and graphs ensures that resources are released properly when you no longer need them.

+#### 1.9.4 Summaries

+TensorFlow has summaries, which allow you to keep track of and visualize various quantities during training and evaluation.
+For example, you probably want to keep track of how your loss and accuracy evolve over time.
+You can also keep track of more complex quantities, such as histograms of layer activations.

+#### 1.9.5 Checkpoints

+Another TensorFlow feature you might use is checkpointing, which is when you save the parameters of your model to restore them later on.
+Checkpoints can be used to continue training at a later point, or to pick the best parameters setting using early stopping.

 ## 2.0 LSTM Networks